yrzgithub/Repair-Brain/README.txt

     * As said earlier, You can add Positive effects, Side effects and Steps to overcome the compulsion.
     * Modifications can be done directly via their respective .txt files or through the app.
     * The clock will run accrodingly.
+    * Press space bar to play or pause the song.

   Future Plans